 How many weeks of vacation is normal?

 Two full weeks of vacation is usually considered normal when you look at the labor statistics.
-The 10 days of paid vacation time will cover two full working weeks for the average employee.
-Of course, weekends are not included in the paid time off that someone gets.
-They can still be used as your vacation time, but you don’t work on weekends anyway.
-So, you’re not losing out on money if your vacation spans two successive weekends.
+The 10 days of average vacation time will cover two full working weeks for the average employee.

 What do we mean by vacation days?

 Some people get paid vacation days and holiday days mixed up.
 They may seem similar, but holiday days are allocated to national or state holidays that everyone in the organization takes off.
-Vacation days are optional days you can take off to go on vacation or take a break from work.
+Vacation days are optional days you can take off to go on vacation or take a break from their work schedule.

 How much PTO per year is normal?